sachithdh/WPA2Hunter/README.md

 This repository contains a automation tool for capturing WPA2 4-way handshake and cracking the password.
 This automates the process of capturing BSSID and Handshake for a specified Wi-Fi network.

-# Disclaimer

-**Unauthorized access to computer systems and networks is illegal and unethical.
-This project should only be used in environments where you have explicit permission to test and assess security.**

 ## Installation